ksohan/dtools/README.md

 # dtools
- A tool that combines all the file and directory processing
+ A tool that combines all the file and directory processing.

+It uses os, shutil modules at the backend.